SOLAS-TTRPG/SOLAS/README.md

 Now you're ready to go!
 You can take any of the following actions for the cost of 1 stamina point:

 - Moving a distance up to your speed
-- Attacking with a weapon
+- Attacking with a weapon (you must be on an adjacent square to do so with a melee weapon, or the target must be within range for a ranged weapon)

 You can also use a trick for the cost of one **Stamina** point, as well as the listed **focus** cost for the trick.